 Oatmeal is more commonly thought of as a "diet food," but it can help you gain weight too.
 In fact, making healthy diet foods — like oatmeal and milk — part of your meal plan as you gain weight ensures you're getting lots of nutritional value, instead of packing on the pounds by eating junk food.

-If you're looking to gain weight, opt for higher-calorie milks (like whole milk) and using calorie-dense toppings to boost the energy content of your oatmeal (like nuts, cacao nibs and protein powder).
+If you're looking to gain weight, opt for higher-calorie milks (like whole milk) and use calorie-dense toppings to boost the energy content of your oatmeal (like nuts, cacao nibs and protein powder).

 Choose Whole or Chocolate Milk